You Can Generate It Again: Data-to-Text Generation with Verification and Correction Prompting: Experiment

 \subsection{Performance Comparison}

-As demonstrated in Table 2, we contrast our methodology with the T5 baseline and other methods using the ViGGO dataset.
-Our method exhibits a notable advantage in terms of reducing SER while maintaining comparable non-SER scores to the T5 baseline.
-The SER result reported by K\&M cannot be directly compared with our methods, as we utilize different SER evaluation techniques.
-Our method, VCP, reduces SER from 0.89\% to 0.41\% on T5-small and from 0.60\% to 0.33\% on T5-base.
+As demonstrated in \hyperref[tab:2]{Table 2}, we contrast our methodology, VCP, with the T5 baseline and other methods using the ViGGO dataset.
+Our method exhibits a notable advantage in terms of reducing the Slot Error Rate (SER) while maintaining comparable non-SER scores to the T5 baseline.
+The SER result reported by K\&M cannot be directly compared with our method, given that we employ different methodologies for calculating SER.
+Our VCP method reduces SER from 0.89\% to 0.41\% on T5-small and from 0.60\% to 0.33\% on T5-base.

-As shown in Table 3, for the E2E dataset, our VCP method retains the text generation quality on non-SER evaluation matrices, while reducing SER from over 2.5\% for the T5 beam search baseline to almost 0.
-This is lower than other methods, except for K\&M. K\&M performs well on the E2E dataset but struggles to maintain text generation quality, achieving a 48.5 BLEU score on the ViGGO dataset.
-DM-NLG \cite{seifossadat2023improving}, with post-processing using GPT-2, not only reduces SER to 0.03\%, but also improves text fluency on non-SER evaluation matrices.
-However, their method incorporates a post-processing stage that employs a significantly larger language model, GPT-2.
-Our method achieves a higher BLEU score compared to DM-NLG without post-processing, while making half as many slot errors, reaching a SER of 0.015\%.
+As shown in \hyperref[tab:3]{Table 3}, for the E2E dataset, our VCP method not only retains text generation quality on non-SER evaluation metrics but also reduces SER from over 2.5\% for the T5 baseline to almost 0.
+This is lower than other methods, except for K\&M. Although K\&M performs well on the E2E dataset, it struggles to maintain text generation quality, achieving a 48.5 BLEU score on the ViGGO dataset.
+DM-NLG, with post-processing using GPT-2, reduces SER to 0.03\% and improves text fluency on non-SER evaluation metrics.
+However, their method incorporates a post-processing stage that employs a significantly larger language model, GPT-2, to enhance the fluency of the initial prediction.
+This makes the text quality comparison with our method somewhat unfair.
+Our method achieves a higher BLEU score compared to DM-NLG without post-processing, while reaching a lower SER score.

+We also contrast our approach with T5 S\&L, a few-shot post-editing method.
+On the E2E dataset, they utilized the T5-base model, training it with 420 labeled and 1680 paralleled data points.
+Our approach involved training the T5-base model on the 420 labeled examples from the E2E dataset and then creating a training set for prompt generation from the first 2100 (420 labeled + 1680 unlabeled) data points of the E2E dataset.
+We adhered to the same hyperparameters as those outlined in our study when assessing the T5-small model on the E2E dataset.
+After three trials, we achieved an SER of 0.55\%, which was significantly better than their reported 0.8\%.
+Our BLEU score was 60.52, closely matching their score of 60.89.